This vignette is a short

 An important metric for many calculations in the bigleaf

-how efficiently mass and energy is transferred between the land surface
+characterizes how efficiently mass and energy is transferred between the

 equations, the reader is directed to the publication of the bigleaf